Altinity/clickhouse-demo-dataset-migration/README.md

 All instructions in this manual were tested on Ubuntu 16.04.
 There is no need to setup all datasets from this manual - feel free to skip any of them, if you don't need it.
-SSH-tunnel section is provided because 'etalon dataset server' is located behid firewall, but you may not need this actions.
+SSH-tunnel section is provided because 'etalon dataset server' is located behind the firewall, but you may not need this step.

 ## Preparation